mstksg/inCode/copy/entries/trie.md

 result value (here, of type `A`).
 Remember that a `TrieF k v A` contains a `Maybe v` and a `Map k A`.
 The `A` we are given (as the values of the given map) are the results of folding up all of the original subtries along each key;
 it's the "results so far".
+The leaves of the map become the very thing we swore to create.

 And then we can use `cata` to "fold" our value along the algebra: